• Home

 • Debug events

 Summary events display a summary of flag evaluation events.
 This saves data load.
-To review detailed evaluation event information for a flag, click Full fidelity details.
+To view an example, read Summary events.

 Older SDK versions send detailed events for every evaluation, rather than summary events.